 How to Make Artichoke Dip Stuffed Jalapeno Poppers

-Making these delicious Artichoke Dip stuffed Jalapeno Poppers is easy!
+Making these delicious Artichoke Dip-stuffed Jalapeno Poppers is easy!

-1. First start by cutting the stems off of each Jalapeno pepper.
+- First, start by cutting the stems off of each Jalapeno pepper.
 Half and remove the seeds.
 Be sure to wash your hands after handling the Jalapeno Peppers.

 Hint: Make sure to cook until the peppers are the desired crispness.
-If you take them out of the oven too soon they may not have the desired texture.
+If you take them out of the oven too soon, they may not have the desired texture.

 Make these right before serving.
 I made these too far in advance once and had to reheat them before eating.
-They still tasted good but the pepper texture wasn't how I normally liked them.
+They still tasted good, but the pepper texture wasn't how I normally liked them.
 The Jalapeno Poppers taste much better fresh from the oven the first time.

 Top Tip